autorope/donkeycar/docs/guide/install_software.md

 We can create a special file which will be used to login to wifi on first boot.
 More reading [here](https://raspberrypi.stackexchange.com/questions/10251/prepare-sd-card-for-wifi-on-headless-pi), but we will walk you through it.

 On Windows, with your memory card image burned and memory disc still inserted, you should see two drives, which are actually two partitions on the mem disc.
-One is labled __boot__.
+One is labeled __boot__.
 On Mac and Linux, you should also have access to the __boot__ partition of the mem disc.
 This is formated with the common FAT type and is where we will edit some files to help it find and log-on to your wifi on it's first boot.

 * Start a text editor: `gedit` on Linux.
 Notepad on Windows.
 TextEdit on a Mac.
 * Paste and edit this contents to match your wifi: